 In 2019, she completed her Doctor of Musical Arts Degree in Saxophone Performance from Boston University.
 Currently, Seychelle performs with the Area 9 Saxophone Quartet, NorthStar Duo, and Megalopolis Saxophone Orchestra in addition to serving as faculty at Bunker Hill Community College and Salem State University.
 Recently, Seychelle joined the Committee on the Status of Women, an affiliate of the North American Saxophone Alliance, as a mentor for the 2020-2021 CSW Mentor Program.

-She is highly involved with serving the South Shore, MA community as an active member of Zeta Phi Beta Sorority, Inc and is currently the 2nd Vice President of the Omega Eta Zeta chapter and Atlantic Region Reclamation Co-Coordinator.
+She is highly involved with serving the South Shore, MA community as an active member of Zeta Phi Beta Sorority, Inc and is currently the 2nd Vice President of the Omega Eta Zeta chapter, The Undergraduate Coordinator for the The Commonwealth of Massachusetts, and Atlantic Region Reclamation Co-Coordinator.